flutter/website/src/get-started/install/_path-linux-chromeos.md

 ### Update your path

-Whether you've installed Flutter using `snapd` or manually, you'll need to add the Flutter SDK to your PATH.
-The procedure varies depending on your shell and whether you want to add it to the PATH temporarily (for the current terminal session only) or permanently.
+Independent of how you installed Flutter, you need to add the Flutter SDK to your PATH.
+You can add Flutter to your `PATH` either for the current session or for all sessions going forward.

 {% include docs/dart-tool.md %}